wp-plugins/google-maps-bank/readme.txt

 * **Animation Effects on Markers** - You can easily create Drag/Drop Animation Effects on Markers created in a Map using Google Maps Bank.
 * **Polygons on Map** - Add unlimited Polygons with full settings in a Map using Google Maps Bank.
 * **Polylines on Map** - Add unlimited Polylines with full settings in a Map using Google Maps Bank.
+* **KML Layer on a Map** - Create a Map with Weather Layer enabled/disabled in a Map using Google Maps Bank.
-* **Weather Layer on a Map** - Create a Map with Weather Layer enabled/disabled in a Map using Google Maps Bank.
+* **Weather Layer on a Map** - Create a Map with KML Layer enabled/disabled in a Map using Google Maps Bank.
 * **Cloud Layer on a Map** - Create a Map with Cloud Layer enabled/disabled in a Map using Google Maps Bank.
 * **Traffic Layer on a Map**- Create a Map with Traffic Layer enabled/disabled in a Map using Google Maps Bank.
 * **Transit Layer on a Map** - Create a Map with Transit Layer enabled/disabled in a Map using Google Maps Bank.